adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## 3. Avoid polyfills.
 Use wrappers!

 Earlier, I briefly mentioned that *context* is important but what exactly do I mean by *context*? *Context* is all about understanding the problem *first*.
 Only then can you work out the solution.
-Let's explore this with two examples.
+Let's explore this with three examples.

 ### 3.1 Cloning an object (modern browsers)